 You can use Amazon Macie to protect against security threats by continuously monitoring your data and account credentials.
-Amazon Macie gives you an automated and low touch way to discover and classify your business data.
-It provides controls via templated Lambda functions to revoke access or trigger password reset policies upon the discovery of suspicious behavior or unauthorized data access to entities or third-party applications.
+Amazon Macie gives you an automated and low touch way to discover and classify your business data and detect sensitive information such as personally identifiable information (PII) and credential data.
 When alerts are generated, you can use Amazon Macie for incident response, using Amazon CloudWatch Events to swiftly take action to protect your data.

 Amazon Macie is a security service that provides customers both visibility and security for the content that they store in Amazon S3.
 Amazon Macie helps customers understand their data by automatically and continuously discovering, classifying, and intelligently and accurately assigning a business value to customer’s data.
 Through understanding the asset value of content and how it is being accessed, Amazon Macie is able to create contextual and narrative security alerts on challenges that our customers face, only alerting when high value content is being accessed in a way that creates risk for their business.
 Examples include Amazon Macie’s ability to detect global access permissions inadvertently being set on sensitive data, detect uploading of API keys inside source code, and verify sensitive customer data is being stored and accessed in a manner that meets their compliance standards.

 Customers can enable Amazon Macie quickly and easily without the need to manually define and periodically update complicated data classifications and inflexible user roles.
 Amazon Macie combines machine learning with user behavior analytics to detect activity that signals potential risk to business-critical data or assets.
 For example, Amazon Macie can alert on the download of large quantities of source code by a user account that typically does not access that data, or sudden changes in permissions of Amazon S3 buckets that house data.
 Once enabled, customers can start receiving security and compliance alerts immediately and create automated policies to protect your data when suspicious activity is detected.
-Using natural language processing (NLP) methods to automate the classification of data and historical data access patterns to train its neural network, Amazon Macie continuously monitors your environment with no manual re-training required.
 Amazon Macie’s rich user interface provides accurate alerts with detailed evidence and actionable recommendations that allow you to spend time responding to the most relevant risks.
 Amazon Macie features a rich user interface that allows for security and compliance use cases; offering a set of APIs that will allow partners and customers to incorporate Amazon Macie's data classification and security anomaly detection capabilities directly into their own applications.

 Security and Access